visore/QRealFourier/README.md

 =                                       Compiling                                        =
 ==========================================================================================

+With Qt installed in the default location

 1. mkdir build
 2. cd build
+3. cmake ..
+5. make

+With Qt installed in a custom location

+1. mkdir build
+2. cd build
 3. ccmake ..
-4. press 'c', 'c' and then 'g'
+4. press 'c', 'c' and then 'g' (change Qt path if needed)
 5. make

 ==========================================================================================
 =                                         Usage                                          =
 ==========================================================================================

-There are two examples under the tests directory.
+There are three examples under the example directory.
-One is using a separate thread, the other one uses the main thread.
-After compiling, you can simply run the executables in the build directory.
+The first one illustrates a forward FFT, followed by an inverse FFT and the necessary rescaling.
+The second one adds a Hamming window function to the execution.
+The last example illustrates a FFT with a none-default size.
+Additionally the complex conjugate is taken in the last example.
+You can execute the examples by using the command:
+./exampleN
+where N indicates the number of the example (1, 2 or 3).

 ==========================================================================================
 =                                      Fixed Sizes                                       =